Some California mountain residents could be snowed in a week - KESQ

 While more heavy snow was forecast to arrive in Northern California early Saturday, Southern California was expected to remain storm-free except for possible light rain.

-“The weather looks great for the next seven days, and that’s great news,” said county fire Chief Dan Munsey.
+“The weather looks great for the next seven days, and that’s great news,” Munsey said.

 About 80,000 people live in the San Bernardino Mountains either part or full time.
 The county has not estimated how many people are currently in the mountains because many residences are vacation homes or rentals.